Data-Matt0/imdb-lowest-rated-analysis/notebooks/README.md

 ## 📂 `interactive/`

 ### 6. `top_culprits_interactive.ipynb`
-**Purpose:** Offers an interactive version of the culprits analysis using sliders to filter by role, movie count, or score.
+**Purpose:** Offers an interactive feature where users can select a **Top Culprit** for further inspection.
+A drop-down feature provides more details onto what project most contributed to the Top Culprit's ranking.

 ➡️ Adds an exploratory, user-driven element to the project — ideal for stakeholder demos or app integration.

 ---

-## 🔄 Workflow Summary